Visiting Budapest in December

 Senator Apartments

-The front desk for the Senator Apartments was in a complex and around a corner well hidden.
-Four apartment towers and we were in A204 at the end of the passageway.
+The front desk for the Senator Apartments was in a complex, around a corner, well hidden.
+There were four apartment towers, and we were in A204 at the end of the passageway.

-The apartment was well appointed and had a kitchen and bathroom with a tub.
-There was a burger bar just below us but there was a 25-minute wait so ended up at a small convenience store and picked up some noodles and bread with cheese.
+The apartment was well-appointed and had a kitchen and bathroom with a tub.
+There was a burger bar just below us, but there was a 25-minute wait, so we ended up at a small convenience store and picked up some noodles and bread with cheese.

-Home for dinner and then a soak :) Then straight to bed as we were pretty tired after a long “three countries in one day”.
+We came home for dinner and then a soak. :) Then we went straight to bed, as we were pretty tired after a long “three countries in one day.”

 The first couple of days in Budapest were damp but memorable and we enjoyed walking the empty streets